Where Cullen/Frost Bankers Stands With Analysts - NewsBreak

 NASDAQ

-Over the past 3 months, 9 analysts have published their opinion on CS Disco LAW stock.
+Over the past 3 months, 5 analysts have published their opinion on Teck Resources TECK stock.
 These analysts are typically employed by large Wall Street banks and tasked with understanding a company's business to predict how a stock will trade over the upcoming year.
 Bullish Somewhat Bullish Indifferent Somewhat Bearish...

-Morgan Stanley Maintains Equal-Weight Rating for Terex: Here's What You Need To Know
+Mondelez Remains This Analyst's Top Pick For Global Staples Investors Despite FX Drag

+Mizuho analyst John Baumgartner reiterated a Buy rating on the shares of Mondelez International Inc (NASDAQ: MDLZ) and lowered the price target from $75 to $70.
+The analyst said Mondelez exited Q2 with FY22 guidance, effectively embedding H2 uncertainties from potential disruptions tied to a second round of price increases in Europe and potentially larger elasticities from sustained consumer inflationary pressures.

-Foreign Trade Bank BLX is set to give its latest quarterly earnings report on Tuesday, 2022-11-01.
+Hanover Insurance Gr THG is set to give its latest quarterly earnings report on Tuesday, 2022-11-01.
 Here's what investors need to know before the announcement.
-Analysts estimate that Foreign Trade Bank will report an earnings per share (EPS) of $0.69.
-Foreign Trade Bank bulls will hope to hear the company...
+Analysts estimate that Hanover Insurance Gr will report an earnings per share (EPS) of $0.95.
+Hanover Insurance Gr bulls will hope to hear the company...

-Warren Buffett Is Collecting 25% to 54% Yields on 3 Stocks: Here's His Secret

-Few (if any) money managers command the attention of professional and everyday investors quite like the billionaire CEO of Berkshire Hathaway (NYSE: BRK.A)(NYSE: BRK.B) Warren Buffett.
-The Oracle of Omaha's track record likely has something to do with that.
-Since taking the reins of Berkshire in 1965, Buffett has overseen...

-ONEOK OKE is set to give its latest quarterly earnings report on Tuesday, 2022-11-01.
+USD Partners USDP is set to give its latest quarterly earnings report on Tuesday, 2022-11-01.
 Here's what investors need to know before the announcement.
-Analysts estimate that ONEOK will report an earnings per share (EPS) of $0.96.
-ONEOK bulls will hope to hear the company to announce they've not only beaten...
+Analysts estimate that USD Partners will report an earnings per share (EPS) of $0.22.
+USD Partners bulls will hope to hear the company to announce they've...

 Zacks.com